 The change will come into effect on March 13.
 The Drone Bill will also include new stop and search powers for the police.
 Officers will now be allowed to access the data stored on the drone.

 The Gatwick drone scare lasted for 3 days, affecting over 1,000 flights and 140,000 passengers.
 So far, no culprit has been found.
 The police arrested a couple of drone enthusiasts, but they were released without charges.
-Currently, the police is suspecting that a disgruntled former employee flew the drones from the inside the airport.
+Currently, the police are suspecting that a disgruntled former employee flew the drones from inside the airport.

 Gatwick isn’t the only airport affected by rampaging UAVs.
 In January, Heathrow faced a minor disruption over suspected drone sightings.
 Recently, air traffic in Dubai was disrupted for about half an hour because of suspicious drone activity.

-Unfortunately, if your flight is delayed or cancelled due to drones assaulting the airport, the disruption would fall under “extraordinary circumstances” clause.
+Unfortunately, if your flight is delayed or cancelled due to drones assaulting the airport, the disruption would fall under the “extraordinary circumstances” clause.
 This would make it impossible to claim compensation.
 However, if your flight was disrupted by other factors, feel free to claim compensation on Skycop!